Have your Hunner's Lesions been treated correctly?

 Quick Tip: The most irritating foods that should be eliminated by anyone with lesions are: Coffees (Regular & Decaf), Black Teas, Green Teas, Citrus Fruit Juices (orange, lemon, lime), Cranberry, Artificial Sugars and Vitamins which contain Vitamin C and B6.
 LEARN MORE

-#3 - Lesion Specific Treatments – Providing treatment for Hunner's lesions is challenging for most urologists.
-Many patients have tried traditional oral medications (i.e. Elmiron) and/or bladder treatments (RIMSO-50, Heparin) with little reduction in their symptoms.
-According to the AUA, the "go to" treatments are fulguration or laser therapy of lesion and/or steroid injection, both of which must be performed under anesthesia.
+#3 - Lesion Specific Treatments – In their 2022 update of their IC/BPS guidelines, the American Urology Association recommends that Hunner's lesions be treated immediately with lesion specific therapies, including: fulguration, laser therapy of lesion and/or steroid injection, all of which must be performed under anesthesia.
 As of today, we know of no natural therapies that have been effective in the treatment of lesions, perhaps due to a viral connection.
+LEARN MORE

 #4 - Pain Management – Hunner's lesions are known to cause intense, agonizing pain as the bladder fills with urine.
 Pain care is a compassionate must in these patients, especially if they are waiting for proper treatment and/or a hydrodistention.
 The American Urology Association suggests that "pain management should be integral part of the treatment approach and should be assessed at each clinical encounter for effectiveness.”
 Pain should be treated with a multimodal approach to therapy including diet modification, avoidance of triggers, and, if necessary, the use of opiate pain medication.
 LEARN MORE

 Quick Tip: Whenever you experience bladder pain, your pelvic floor muscles will tighten in a guarding reflex.
-Sometimes, these muscles become so tight that they limit blood flow to the bladder and impair healing.
+Sometimes, these muscles become so tight that they limit blood flow to the bladder and impair healing (aka ischemia).
 Though your original problem may be lesions, it's important to keep the pelvic floor muscles relaxed and pliant.
 Physical therapy may be necessary.

 #5 - Get Support - You are not alone in your struggles with Hunner's ulcers or lesions.
 You have thousands of IC brothers and sisters who share your journey, your struggles and more.
 Don't suffer in silence at home alone.
 It's important that you get the support you deserve.
 The IC Network offers live support group meetings and a support forum with dedicated message boards dedicated to Hunner's Lesions where you can meet others, ask questions and gain your confidence back!
 LEARN MORE

-Quick Tip: The ICN streams twice monthly live support chats through our Facebook and YouTube Channels.
+Quick Tip: The ICN streams weekly live support chats through our Facebook and YouTube Channels.
 We hope that you will join us!
 All questions welcome!
 LEARN MORE